Stellar Disruption of Axion Miniclusters in the Milky Way: Comparing NFW internal density profiles

 In Fig.~\ref{fig:NFW_comparison}, we show the final distributions of AMC masses $M_\mathrm{AMC}$, radii $R_\mathrm{AMC}$ and mean internal density $\bar{\rho}$.
 Dashed vertical lines mark the initial values of each property at the start of the simulations.
-We find that the typical final mass of the $c = 10^4$ miniclusters is a factor $\mathcal{O}(5-10)$ times smaller than for $c =100$, as more mass is stripped away from these more diffuse objects.
+We find that the typical final mass of the $c = 10^4$ miniclusters is smaller than for $c =100$ by a factor $\mathcal{O}(3)$, as more mass is stripped away from these more diffuse objects.
 However, we find that the final radius and final mean density of the AMCs is similar in the two cases.
-This is particularly striking in the case of $\bar{\rho}$, for which the $c = 10^4$ AMCs begin the simulations with a mean density which is a factor of $10^6$ smaller.
+This is particularly striking in the case of $\bar{\rho}$, for which the $c = 10^4$ AMCs begin the simulations with a mean density which is a factor of $\sim10^6$ smaller.
 As described above, the stellar interactions which may efficiently strip mass from the outskirts of the $c = 10^4$ miniclusters do not inject large amounts of energy into the remnant.
 These interactions therefore substantially increase the mean AMC density.
 It therefore appears that NFWs with different concentrations are likely to be stripped to leave behind remnants of similar densities.

 Finally, extrapolating these results to the full AMC mass function in Eq.~\eqref{eq:mcdistribution} (but still keeping a single fixed initial density), we can calculate the fraction of AMCs which would survive and also pass the axion star (AS) cut.
-We find very similar survival probabilities for the two concentrations, $p_\mathrm{surv}^{c = 100} = 9.7 \times 10^{-3}$ and $p_\mathrm{surv}^{c = 100} = 1.0 \times 10^{-2}$ (where we have not factorized out the fraction of AMCs which initially pass the AS cut).
-We therefore conclude that the initial choice of concentration for the NFW density profile does not strongly influence the survival probability or the final properties of the perturbed miniclusters, save for a correction factor of $\mathcal{O}(5-10)$ to the final AMC mass.
+We find very similar survival probabilities for the two concentrations, $p_\mathrm{surv}^{c = 100} = 9.7 \times 10^{-3}$ and $p_\mathrm{surv}^{c = 10^4} = 1.0 \times 10^{-2}$ (where we have not factorized out the fraction of AMCs which initially pass the AS cut).
+We therefore conclude that the initial choice of the truncation parameter for the NFW density profile does not strongly influence the survival probability or the final properties of the perturbed miniclusters, save for a correction factor of $\mathcal{O}(3)$ to the final AMC mass.
+This difference is at least partially compensated for in the main analysis by the initial mass loss of $5-40\%$ which we apply to NFW profiles, coming from tidal stripping due to the host halo of the MW (Appendix~\ref{app:host_halo}).